-Secondly, their method of communication is more of a friends first approach when networking.
-They can have a meeting over coffee or wine while getting to know and understand the client.
+Secondly, their method of communication is more of a friends-first approach when networking.
+During the pandemic, many female entrepreneurs have connected with other freelancers and small business owners via Zoom meetings.
 They are open communicators, willing to share ideas and learn new approaches.

-Third, they are good leaders who are able to to think long term and have a vision of where they are headed.
+Third, they are solid leaders who can plan long term and have a vision of where they are headed.
 Women are motivated.
 They set goals for business development and leadership, as well as for personal development.
 They want financial independence, even if they are married.

 However, not all changes in the workplace are harmful to women.
 Higher-skilled workers, such as those in jobs requiring analytics or social skills, saw a larger increase in pay than jobs requiring physical labour.
 This trend has helped women make larger gains in salary overall, although the average salary of men still remains higher.
 In addition, mothers have childcare responsibilities.
 Women may take maternity leave after having a child, or work reduced hours after having children, which affects their paycheck.

 A survey of recruiters also paints a harsh picture for female workers.
 Forty-two percent of all the high-level recruitment and strategy officers said the reason for recruiting more women was “fairness and equality.”
 Twenty-three percent said that expanding the talent pool was their reason for hiring women.
 None of the 100 largest global recruiters surveyed cited “financial returns” as a reason for hiring more women.